 Ms. Yates received her Certificate of Completion from the International Space University (ISU) Summer Session Program 2003, held in Strasbourg, France.
 In addition to coursework in space policy and law, this program involved an intensive interdisciplinary curriculum covering the principal space-related fields, including spacecraft design and engineering, satellite applications, orbital mechanics, life sciences, physical sciences, and business management.
 During the program, she co-authored TRACKS to Space: Technology Research and Cooperative Knowledge Sharing, a report on innovative space technologies commissioned by the European Space Agency.

 Andrew Aldrin was elected to the SWF Board in 2014.
-He is currently the President of Moon Express, a private company committed to lunar exploration.
+He was President of Moon Express, a private company committed to lunar exploration.
 Prior to this, he was the director of Business Development and Advanced Programs for United Launch Alliance (ULA).
 Before that, Dr. Aldrin served in various positions in Business Development and Strategy at the Boeing Company, including vice president and director of Boeing Launch Services and director of Business Development for Boeing NASA Systems.
 Andrew is the son of Buzz Aldrin, the astronaut who in 1969 was the second man to walk on the moon.

 Dr. Aldrin’s previous career included leading U.S. policy research institutes, including the RAND Corporation and the Institute for Defense Analyses.
 He is currently a member of the adjunct faculty at the International Space University and has also served as an adjunct professor at the California State University at Long Beach and the University of Houston-Clear Lake.